 Alex takes pride in developing creative strategies to promote and protect her client’s interests.
-Her diverse, nationwide practice includes smoking and health, medical device, and environmental matters.
+Her diverse, nationwide practice includes smoking and health, medical device, environmental and general product liability defense matters.
+Alex leads and manages sizable teams; devises trial, jurisdictional and case strategy; and participates in critical hearings and depositions.
 Alex has served on more than a dozen trial teams.
-In these roles, she has led teams of junior attorneys; drafted opening and closing arguments, direct and cross-examination outlines for fact and expert witnesses, and jury instructions and verdict forms; and participated in the charge conference.
-Alex leads and manages sizable teams; devises trial, jurisdictional and case strategy; and participates in critical hearings and depositions.
+In these roles, she has led junior attorneys; drafted opening and closing arguments, direct and cross-examination outlines for fact and expert witnesses, and jury instructions and verdict forms; and participated in the charge conference.

-Alex excels at legal issues work, where she develops strategy regarding pretrial and trial motions, briefs and dispositive motions.
+Alex excels at legal issues work, where she develops strategy regarding pre-trial and trial motions, briefs and dispositive motions.
 She routinely counsels clients regarding how best to present complex issues to the court.
-Alex has also assisted in crafting overall legal strategy for a series of individual and putative class action cases alleging environmental contamination.
-Alex leads a team coordinating legal issues work for smoking-and-health cases in a particular jurisdiction.
-She also co-leads a team managing legal issues work for a Fortune 500 global toy company in litigation spanning multiple jurisdictions that involves product liability and wrongful death actions related to recalled infant products.
+Alex co-leads a team managing legal issues work for a Fortune 500 global toy company in litigation spanning multiple jurisdictions that involves product liability and wrongful death actions related to recalled infant products.
+Alex also leads a team coordinating legal issues work for smoking-and-health cases in a particular jurisdiction.
+In addition, Alex has assisted in crafting overall legal strategy for a series of individual and putative class action cases alleging environmental contamination.

 • Representation of client in guardianship proceeding, wherein client sought (and ultimately received) guardianship of minor grandchild following tragic death of client’s daughter.